- Since sex is a normal part of life, can it really become an addiction?

 Treatment should encourage individuals to challenge themselves and not to keep doing emotionally low-risk behaviours, such as staying anonymous.
 The LifeSTAR program emphasizes confidentiality, which makes it easier to show up, share and connect with others in a safe setting.

-Phase 1: The Getting Started Workshop costs $490.00 per participant (this includes workbooks and materials).
-There is a total of 18 hours instruction time over the course of 6 weeks.
+Phase 1: The Getting Started Intensive Workshop costs $675/individual or $1250/couple (this includes workbooks and materials).
+There is a total of 18 hours instruction time over the course of 3 days.

-Phase 2: The Recovery Group costs $190.00 per month per participant.
+Phase 2: The Recovery Group costs $235 per month per participant.
 This includes 4 additional workbooks and 6 hours of group therapy per month.
-The Phase 2 group typically lasts 4 to 6 months (this is dependent on individual progress).
+The Phase 2 group typically lasts 12 to 14 months.

-Phase 3: The Advanced Group costs $190.00 per month which includes 6 hours of group therapy per month.
-Phase 3 group lasts approximately one year (dependent on individual progress).
+Phase 3: The Advanced Group costs $235 per month which includes 6 hours of group therapy per month.
+Phase 3 group lasts approximately 9 to 12 months.